Get One of the Top 50 Plumbing Blogs Directly to Your Inbox!

 Due to its mineral deposits, hard water leaves a white residue on anything it comes into contact with, such as dishes, sinks, and glassware.
 When soap mixes with the calcium deposits left behind, it can produce soap scum.
 When this accumulates, especially in your shower and sink, it can be difficult and time-consuming to remove, which can have a devastating effect on plumbing and drainage systems.
 That's because these deposits will also build up inside your pipes and constrict the flow of water to faucets and showerheads.

 Additionally, hard water can have expensive consequences.
 Besides scale buildup, hard water can put stress on plumbing systems and contribute to rusting while limiting the effectiveness of cleaning agents.
-The dishwasher and water heater may operate less efficiently due to the mineral buildup.
-Appliances may use more energy, costing more money in the long run.
+You might find that your dishwasher and water heater operate less efficiently due to the mineral buildup.
+Appliances may use more energy, costing more money in the long run, and also requiring more maintenance and upkeep.
 In fact, according to the American Water Works Association, hard water can cause a washing machine to wear out 30% faster.

-Chemical hard water solutions do not remove the issue, but instead hide some of the effects of hard water, such as soap scum.
+• Chemical-based: Chemical treatments, such as adding chelating agents or sequestering agents to water, can temporarily prevent minerals from precipitating and forming scale.
+However, these solutions are typically used in industrial settings and may not be practical for residential applications.
 This is only a temporary solution since these cleaners do not remove the root cause and some cleaners can be harmful to your pipes, your health, and the environment.

-Mechanical hard water solutions achieve a more desirable and longer-lasting effect.
-Water softeners can be added to your plumbing system.
-This adds sodium ions to the water, which displaces the minerals in hard water.
+• Ion-based: These systems use ion exchange to remove calcium and magnesium ions from water, replacing them with sodium or potassium ions.
+Water softeners typically consist of a tank filled with resin beads that attract and trap the minerals, requiring periodic regeneration with salt or potassium chloride.
 When implementing an ion exchange water softener for hard water treatment, a water filter is advised since the sodium ions can make your water taste salty.
 If you struggle with health issues, such as edema and high blood pressure, you should highly consider installing a water filter since excess sodium can contribute to these problems.

 Boasting some of the most highly skilled plumbers in Sacramento, Express Sewer and Drain can serve all of your plumbing needs.
 Whether you’re looking to install a water softener, a water filter, or both, we can provide the answer for your hard water solutions.
 Contact us now to set up an appointment or learn more about our services.